MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/achievements-2017/achievements.md

 Achievements includes Gamerscore and other rewards such as digital artwork, new maps, characters, and stat boosts.

-Achievements is a feature within the Xbox Live Data platform.
+Achievements is a Player Data feature in Xbox Live.

 ## In this section